Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Introduction

-The five point symmetries together with the three LRL symmetries in the Kepler problem form an 8-dimensional Lie algebra in which the time-translation and scaling symmetries constitute a two-dimensional abelian subalgebra, namely they commute with the rotations and LRL symmetries.
-The latter symmetries are known to form a 6-dimensional Lie subalgebra when the LRL symmetries are normalized to have the same physical dimension as the rotations.
-This subalgebra's structure turns out to be $\alg{so}(4)$ when the energy is negative, and $\alg{so}(3,1)$ when the energy is positive \cite{Bar}.
-These Lie algebras are isomorphic to the symmetry algebra of isometries of, respectively, a 3-sphere $S^3$ in $\Rnum^4$ and a 3-hyperboloid $H^3$ in Minkowski space $\Rnum^{3+1}$.
+When the LRL symmetries are normalized to have the same physical dimension as the rotations, these 6 point symmetries are known to form a 6-dimensional Lie algebra whose structure turns out to be $\alg{so}(4)$ when the energy is negative, and $\alg{so}(3,1)$ when the energy is positive \cite{Bar}.
+These Lie algebras are isomorphic to the algebra of infinitesimal isometries of, respectively, a 3-sphere $S^3$ in $\Rnum^4$ and a 3-hyperboloid $H^3$ in Minkowski space $\Rnum^{3+1}$.

-One explanation for the appearance of four-dimensional spaces is provided by Moser's observation \cite{Mos} that, in the negative energy case, the Kepler problem is equivalent to non-affine geodesic motion on $S^3$ in a four-dimensional auxiliary space under stereographic projection.
-A kinematical description of the projection is given by \cite{Foc,Bar} identifying the stereographic coordinates as the components of the Kepler velocity variable.
-The rotations in the auxiliary space correspond in the Kepler problem to changing the angular momentum while keeping the energy unchanged.
-These rotations constitute a $SO(4)$ transformation group that combines the ordinary physical $SO(3)$ rotations and the LRL symmetry transformations.
-A similar equivalence \cite{Boh-book} holds in the positive energy case by considering non-affine geodesic motion on $H^3$.
+One explanation for the appearance of four-dimensional spaces is provided by Moser's observation \cite{Mos} that, in the negative energy case, the Kepler problem is equivalent to non-affine geodesic motion on $S^3$ under stereographic projection.
+A kinematical description of the projection is given by \cite{Foc,Bar} identifying the stereographic coordinates in an auxiliary $\Rnum^4$ as the components of the Kepler velocity variable.
+The rotations in the auxiliary space constitute a $SO(4)$ transformation group that combines the physical $SO(3)$ rotations and the LRL symmetry transformations.
+A similar equivalence \cite{Bel} holds in the positive energy case by considering non-affine geodesic motion on $H^3$.

 One remaining question is how does the group generated by the LRL infinitesimal symmetry transformations act just on the time, position, and velocity variables in the Kepler problem.
 It is hard to find an explicit description of this group in the literature (although a description in terms of the coordinates in the auxiliary 4-dimensional space is known \cite{Rod}).